mutantstandard/forc/docs/howto/howto.md

 # How to make a font

+**Keep in mind that forc is under heavy development and font output isn't fully working yet.
+This guide is largely written as if font output is basically fine.**

+---

+There are a few different ingredients you'll need to make a font.

-Many of these flags will be familiar to you if you already use [orxporter](https://github.com/mutantstandard/orxporter).
+(Many of these flags will be familiar to you if you already use [orxporter](https://github.com/mutantstandard/orxporter).)

 ### [Input](input.md) `(-i)`